sourcegraph/handbook/content/engineering/developer-insights/frontend-platform/index.md

 ### Planning and prioritization

 We plan and track our day-to-day work on our [Kanban board](https://github.com/orgs/sourcegraph/projects/144).
-Our current process (last updated 2021-05-14) is as follows:
+Our current process (last updated 2021-06-29) is as follows:

-- Incoming tickets (e.g. from other teams) arrive in the _Inbox_ column.
+- Incoming tickets (e.g. from other teams) are given the `team/frontend-platform` label.
+As part of our [triage process](#triage), these tickets are added to our board by the designated teammate.
 - Work is scheduled by adding a card to either the _Backlog (product)_ or the _Backlog (eng)_ column.
    - _Backlog (product)_ is for work that directly contributes to product goals, and is refreshed and prioritized by the PM/EM.
    - _Backlog (eng)_ is refreshed and prioritized by the engineers.
 This is the place for refactorings, developer experience improvements, etc.
 - Work should not be moved into either column until it is ready for development.
-   - Anything that needs design input gets the `needs-design` label and goes in the _Needs input_ column.
+Tickets that require further input before an engineer can start working on them are put in the _Needs input_ column.
+- Tickets in the _Needs input_ column should be tagged with an appropriate label that describes what input is required:
+   - `needs-design`: if it needs input from the design team
+   - `needs-discussion`: if the issue should be discussed at the next Frontend Platform sync
+   - `needs-more-info`: if it's not clear yet what needs to be done
+   - `needs-prioritization`: if the issue is part of an active prioritization conversation, to be decided on soon
+   - `awaiting-reply`: if we're waiting on an answer to a specific question on the ticket
 - When starting work, engineers pull cards from one of the _Backlog_ columns and move it to the _In Progress_ column.
 The other columns are self-explanatory 🙂

-- We do not yet have work-in-progress (WIP) limits for the columns, but will consider that soon.
+### Triage

+We have a weekly rotation for triaging and grooming issues.
+During their week on rotation, the on-duty teammate is responsible for triaging and clarifying any new issues that have been reported.
+We aim to do the following on a daily basis:

+1. Click the "+ Add cards" button and search for `is:issue is:open label:team/frontend-platform` to find all open issues for the Frontend Platform team that are not yet on our board.
+For each issue that is found, drag the card into the _Inbox_ column on our board.
+2. For each issue in the _Inbox_ column, consider the following:
+   - Is it clear what needs to be done?
+If not, ask for clarification on the ticket, apply an appropriate label (e.g., `needs-more-info`), and move the ticket to the _Needs input_ column.
+   - Is it clearly something that should be done by the Frontend Platform team?
+If not, tag other teams (using the appropriate `team/xyz` label) and have a discussion about which is the best team to own the issue.
+Or you can add the `needs-discussion` label and discuss it with the team at an upcoming meeting (e.g. Frontend Platform sync or FPT coffee).
+   - Is it ready for development?
+If required, add the `needs-design` label and move the ticket into the _Needs input_ column.
+   - If it's ready for development and you know how to prioritize it correctly, move it to one of the _Backlog_ columns.
+If you don't know how to prioritize it, you can leave it in the _Inbox_ column and ask your teammates for help with prioritization.

+At the end of the week, aim for the _Inbox_ column to be empty, or almost empty.

 ### Tracking Issues